ConorReynolds/botc-script-tool/README.md

   PDFs/images, which can be cumbersome and inconvenient to share.
 It’s not possible to filter characters based on ability text, nor to work on multiple scripts at once.
-- It doesn’t support homebrew characters, as far as I can tell.
+- It doesn’t support homebrew characters.
 - It doesn’t work on mobile.

 I also didn’t want to use the official editor to generate the JSON and then feed